 Energetically Warming Dog Food Recipe: Food Therapy Backed by Veterinarians

-Understanding The Energetically Warming Dog Food Recipe
+Understanding the Energetically Warming Dog Food Recipe

-I’m sure you’re familiar with the saying“I’m getting ALL FIRED UP!”
+I’m sure you know the saying, “I’m getting ALL FIRED UP!”

 Well, energetically speaking, the warming diet will help get your sluggish, under-active dog “all fired up.”

-The warming diet is designed specifically for Qi deficient dogs.
+The warming diet is designed specifically for Qi-deficient dogs.

-Qi deficient dogs are usually older, although in certain breeds even young dogs may be Qi deficient.
+Qi-deficient dogs are usually older, although in certain breeds, even young dogs may be Qi-deficient.

-Also, Qi deficient dogs are often overweight and depressed.
+Also, Qi-deficient dogs are often overweight and depressed.

 If your dog has the above characteristics, the warming dog food recipe is what you need!